falcosecurity/libs/README.md

 **For a list of supported syscalls through specific events, please refer to [_report_](./driver/report.md).**

 > **NOTE:** while we strive to achieve maximum compatibility, we cannot assure that drivers correctly build against a new kernel version minutes after it gets released, since we might need to make some adjustments.
-> To get properly notified whenever drivers stop building, we have a [CI workflow](.github/workflows/latest-kernel.yml) that tests the build against the latest kernel available in archlinux repositories.
+> To get properly notified whenever drivers stop building, we have a [CI workflow](.github/workflows/latest-kernel.yml) that tests the build against the [latest mainline kernel](https://www.kernel.org/) (RC too!)

 ## Build